-Sometimes, when one looks at Hollywood’s movie repertoire, it seems all they film are remakes and book adaptations.
-Some people cringe, hoping for more original content and fresh stories, and as much as I’d love to see those as well, I do have a spot for book adaptations.
+Sometimes, when you look at Hollywood’s movie repertoire, it seems they only release remakes and book adaptations.
+Some people cringe, hoping for more original content and fresh stories, and as much as I’d love to see more originality as well, I do have a soft spot for book adaptations.
 There’s something enchanting in seeing the story I loved (or at least enjoyed) envisioned by someone else.
 It’s almost like sharing thoughts on a book and learning someone else’s perspective.

 My approach to book adaptations

 I’m one of those people who don’t expect faithful book adaptations.
 Movies are different mediums than books, so sometimes changes and cuts are necessary.
 This means that instead of waving torches and pitchforks at movies, I approach them with curiosity.
 What was changed?
 What was removed?
 Did it serve any purpose?